Brett-Tanner/Journal/2024/Aug_24.md

 ### LMS

-- Notifications
-  - [] Views
-    - [] Popover
-      - [] Add turbo response for update
-      - [] Add turbo response for destroy
-  - [] When there are new (relevant) support messages
-  - [] To parents when a child's test result becomes available
-    - Will need to check if they have a parent (where associated)
-  - [] When lessons haven't been updated in 2 years
-    - In a scheduled job
-    - Runs monthly
-    - Sends notification if not updated in 20 months
-    - Might need a separate column for when it's updated by a user, otherwise regenerating guides resets it
 - [] Update built queries for lessons to use the ? syntax, not string interpolation
 - [] Style student/report/test pages
 - [] Add organisation ID to kids